lcslates/lcslates/README.md

 ## Hi there 👋

+Chris here.

+I'm building SaaS and Tech projects for <a href="https://acmestud.io" rel="nofollow">Acme Studio</a>.

+I work too much.

+🔭Working on <a href="https://www.cuppa.sh" rel="nofollow">Cuppa: AI Content Creator</a>
+🔭Working on <a href="https://urlmonitor.com" rel="nofollow">URL Monitor</a>
+🔭Working on <a href="https://webwand.ai" rel="nofollow">WebWand.AI</a>
+🔭Working on <a href="https://shipped.digital" rel="nofollow">Shipped</a>

+Want to build something together?
+Always looking for new apps and projects to start and build.

 <!--
 **lcslates/lcslates** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.